KIWi Compass

 What does 'Integration into institutional strategies' mean?

-Before deciding which professional contacts to draw upon and which research projects should be initiated or continued by submitting project applications, it is wise to use the following criteria as a basis for evaluating chances and risks when initiating a cooperation.
+Before deciding which professional contacts to draw upon and which research projects should be initiated or continued by submitting project applications, it is wise to use the following sub-criteria as a basis for evaluating chances and risks when initiating a cooperation.

 Key Questions